SilentVoid13/Templater/README.md

 Because [Obsidian](https://obsidian.md/) is an offline application, it can be dangerous **only if** you copy-paste and blindly use a code snippet / command / template from an untrusted source.

+## Template Showcase ?
+Questions ?
+Ideas ?
+Help ?

+Go to the [discussion](https://github.com/SilentVoid13/Templater/discussions) tab to ask and find this kind of things.

+Don't be shy and share your templates created using [Templater](https://github.com/SilentVoid13/Templater) in the [Template Showcase](https://github.com/SilentVoid13/Templater/discussions/categories/templates-showcase) category.
+Use [gists](https://gist.github.com/) to share the template file.
+I'm curious of what the community has come up with, and I'm sure I'm not the only one.

 ## Utilities

 A list of useful tools to use along [Templater](https://github.com/SilentVoid13/Templater):